 The Drinking Water Program was transferred in its entirety from the California Department of Public Health to the State Water Resources Control Board (State Water Board) on July 1, 2014.
 The State Water Board Division of Drinking Water (DDW) oversees implementation of the SDWA over public water systems within California.
 The State Water Board has further delegated regulatory authority through a delegation agreement with County Environmental Health Departments.
-Currently, 29 counties in California have retained primacy as a Local Primacy Agency (LPA) under delegation agreements issued and signed in 2014 and amended in 2017.
-These LPAs oversee SDWA compliance of small PWS that serve fewer than 200 service connections within their county jurisdictions.
+Currently, 28 counties in California have retained primacy as a Local Primacy Agency (LPA) under delegation agreements issued and signed in 2014 and amended in 2017.
+These LPAs oversee SDWA compliance of small PWSs that serve fewer than 200 service connections within their county jurisdictions.

-Figure 1 shows the geographic distribution of DDW's 24 District Offices under the Field Operations Branch located throughout the state that oversee SDWA compliance of PWS as well as the 29 LPAs (underlined).
+Figure 1 shows the geographic distribution of DDW's 26 District Offices, under the Field Operations Branch, located throughout the state that oversee SDWA compliance of PWSs as well as the 28 LPAs (with asterisks).

-Figure 1 Division of Drinking Water (DDW) Field Operations Branch District Offices.
-Counties that are Local Primacy Agencies are underlined
+Figure 1: Division of Drinking Water (DDW) Sections and District Offices.
+Counties that are Local Primacy Agencies have asterisks ().